Planning & Process

 • The Quickcode is applied at the same time as the mailing is addressed.
 There are no additional costs and it takes up very little space on the mailing.
 Unlike a barcode, it also does not give the recipient any indication of mass processing.

-• The Quickcode is generated as part of the so-called Quickrouting.
-Quickrouting works in a similar way to messenger file routing and will be carried out via the Quickmail extranet.
+• The Quickcode is generated in the Quickrouting process, via the Quickmail extranet.

 • Quickrouting is carried out free of charge after your addresses have been uploaded to the Quickmail extranet.